- Policies & Procedures

 - The ability to stay open all day, if further bad weather is forecast we need to ensure you can collect and enjoy a safe journey home.

-In the unlikely event of having to close the school we will text families, inform you via the website, Twitter and use Dorset For You website.
-Please remember that we have a limited number of characters we can use when texting.
-We will use the texting service to alert you to the fact that information has been updated via the website where we have the capacity to give more detailed information.
+In the unlikely event of having to close the school we will text families through Szapp, inform you via the website and use Dorset For You website.
 It is vital that we have your up to date contact details so that you do get information from us.
 Please ensure that if you have changed your number recently that you let us know.

 We do not use the radio service as in the past they have confused schools and given out incorrect information.
 The most accurate and up-to-date information will come from us via the above methods.